MedwardsII/Login_Registration_System/README.md

 # Login Registration System

 ## Description
-Coded a secure login program in C++ with a focus on object-oriented design and modularity.
+Coded a secure login console program in C++ with a focus on object-oriented design and modularity.
 The program saves usernames to a .dat file and employs encryption to keep passwords safe.
 I also demonstrated proficiency in file I/O, debugging, algorithmic design, and user interface development.

 ### Lessons Learned
 - Working with the fstream class.